 Not only is this recipe easy, tasty, and healthy… it’s portable, too!
 So, you’ll just have to try it.
+You can also check out Dr. Gundry’s other lectin free breakfast ideas.

 What Makes This Muffin So Healthy?

 Greens are amazing, and spinach is king among them.
 Part of the reason that’s true is the phytochemicals and bioactives in spinach can scavenge free radicals and help prevent oxidative damage.
-Those same phytochemicals can also help:
+Those same phytochemicals can also support:

-- Regulate metabolism
+- A healthy metabolism

-- Curb food cravings and help support satiety hormone production1
+- Fewer food cravings and satiety1

 Furthermore, spinach is low in fat and even lower in cholesterol.
 Spinach has also got a super nutrient profile that includes: